Last updated: March 20, 2020

 Consider the following as you decide what to address in your comment:

 Limiting consideration of science in EPA decisions.
 The supplemental proposal now states that all research used to support agency rules would be covered by these transparency requirements, not just dose response studies.
 (That means studies on the fate of contaminants in the environment and impacts of regulations for example.)
-All raw data, models computer code and other information would need to be publicly available.
+All raw data (that is the underlying data analyzed in the study including outliers but with errors corrected), models computer code and other information would need to be publicly available.
 Would the rule make it more difficult for your research to be used in policymaking?
 If so, how?
 If available, insert examples of research that would be excluded if available.

-Costs of reducing privacy.
+Feasibility and Costs of reducing privacy.
 The EPA hasn’t determined how to make data and information available to the public, nor estimated the cost of doing so for the agency or researchers.
 They have also not clearly stated how the proposal would relate to research requirements including those from grant conditions or institutional review boards.
+They have indicated that they may in future use systems for confidential data that are currently in use at CDC, like tiered access to data and models, but they don’t explain how or when.
 How might this affect the work you do?
 Do you see conflicting requirements?
 Would it be more difficult to do you work without being able to guarantee confidentiality?
 What are the costs you might anticipate?

 Impact on people.
-What communities near you would be affected if the EPA restricts the types of evidence that can be used to make decisions?
+What communities near you would be affected if the EPA restricts the types of evidence that can be used to make decisions as described in the supplemental proposed rule?
 How would the communities be affected?
 Use specific examples.
 Do you work with communities that have more exposure to pollution?
 Would they be more or less exposed to pollution if data and evidence are restricted?

 Getting ready to write